Prajwal-koundinya/Breast-cancer-detection-/README.md

 ### 🌟 **Project Overview**

-**OncoVision** is a groundbreaking approach to breast cancer detection leveraging **infrared thermography** and **machine learning models**.
+**OncoVision** is a ground breaking approach to breast cancer detection leveraging **infrared thermography** and **machine learning models**.
 This project aims to provide a non-invasive, cost-effective, and efficient method for early cancer detection.
 With a focus on accessibility and patient-centric design, OncoVision strives to inspire confidence and positivity during the diagnostic process.

 ---